Commissioner of the Revenue

 *FOR THOSE VETERANS ALREADY RECEIVING THE REAL ESTATE TAX EXEMPTION, CONTACT OUR OFFICE AT (540) 980-7753 BEFORE COMPLETING AN APPLICATION.

-In an effort to maintain the safety and health of our employees and community members several options are made available to assist customers remotely but if you need to come in the office for help, please keep the following national recommendations in mind to prevent the potential spread of the coronavirus:
+In an effort to prevent the spread of viruses to our employees and community members during peak viral seasons, several options are made available to assist customers remotely as well as in person.
+When receiving in-person assistance please keep the following national recommendations in mind to protect yourself and others:

 How may I receive help from the Commissioner's office remotely?

-We remain committed to providing you with essential services and appreciate your understanding during this time.
+We remain committed to providing you with timely services and appreciate your cooperation.

 2021 Reassessment in Pulaski County is Now Complete